-While RestockPro helps you ensure your shipments are packed and labeled for accurate receiving, it’s important to monitor their arrival.
-RestockPro helps you identify shipments not fully received and keep track of your investigation and any cases you might need to open.
+The POs and Shipments page helps you identify shipments that were not fully received by Amazon and keep track of your investigation, including any cases you might need to open to resolve the issue.

 - Click the “Inbound to Amazon” tile at the top of the page to quickly filter the list for incomplete shipments.

 - Click on a shipment to see its details.

 - Review the Quantity Difference column (based on the Quantity Sent minus the Quantity Received) on the Shipment Details page to see whether Amazon has received all your items.

 - Use the tags and notes fields to keep track of any Amazon cases or other information that will help you resolve the discrepancy.

 Tip: The grid also supplies a Value Difference column.
 If you have many items that were not received, you may want to sort by this column (click the column header) to prioritize resolving the highest-value discrepancies.

 RestockPro calculates the estimated arrival date (ETA) on every shipment that you create and displays it toward the upper right of the Shipment Details page.
 This arrival date is based on the shipment creation plus the appropriate lead time.